reinout/tools/shell/README.rst

     exec pre-commit run --all

-projectile-compile
+projectile-make
 ------------------------------------------------------------------------

-Run some compile/create job from emacs' projectile
+Run some make/make/create job from emacs' projectile

 I often want to run `make html` or an arduino compilation and so on the code.
 This script is coupled to `C-c c` in emacs, it is intended to work inside a projectile project.

-- If the environment variable `PROJECTILE_COMPILE` is set, run that command.
+- If the environment variable `PROJECTILE_MAKE` is set, run that command.
 The direnv program can help you set it automatically.

 - If a makefile is present, `make` is run.